zzzprojects/learn-orm/tutorials/ef-core-with-android/remote-database.md

 ### Insert Multiple Records

-The most significant and recommended solution is BulkInsert provided by Entity Framework Extensions library.
-So let’s install the Z.EntityFramework.Extensions.EFCore NuGet Package and replace the following code in the PostCustomer method.
+The most significant and recommended solution is BulkInsert provided by the **Entity Framework Extensions** library.
+So let’s install the **Z.EntityFramework.Extensions.EFCore** NuGet Package and replace the following code in the `PostCustomer` method.

 ```csharp
 [HttpPost]